klks/checksec/README.md

 checksec for x64dbg

-This plugin was inspired by OllySSEH by Mario Ballano.
+This plugin was inspired by OllySSEH by Mario Ballano and the linux checksec.sh by Tobias Klein.
 Please report any bugs/improvements/suggestions.

 Screenshots